lheredias/Luftmensch/README.md

 ## Platforms

-Currently supports Windows only but Mac OS support is coming in the near future.
+Currently runs on Windows only but Mac OS support is coming in the near future.

 ## Author